Kunlong1994/lab3/Final-Project.md

 ## Presentation

-We will be having in-class progress presentations on November 8th; please plan on presenting a functional prototype and a list of what remains to be done on that date.
+We will be having in-class progress presentations on November 14th; please plan on presenting a functional prototype and a list of what remains to be done on that date.

+Functional check off will be done December 5th.

-For final presentations on December 4th, do think ahead about what you might need (poster, power cords, speakers, a backdrop to set the scenario of use, etc.) to quickly convey the merits of your design to passersby!
+For final presentations on December 10th, do think ahead about what you might need (poster, power cords, speakers, a backdrop to set the scenario of use, etc.) to quickly convey the merits of your design to passersby!

 ## Documentation